vijayinyoutube/credit_card_type_app/README.md

 ## App

-Check out the video tutorial 👉 : https://youtu.be/pPFFtgu8Ows
+Check out the video tutorial (YouTube) 👉 : https://youtu.be/pPFFtgu8Ows

 To know more awesome content about Flutter.,